Skip to main content

 Resizing Different Project Types

-Flat Pieces (Blankets, Scarves, Dishcloths):
+Flat Pieces (Blankets, Scarves, Dishcloths)

 These are the easiest projects to resize because they're simple rectangles.
 Calculate your stitch count for the desired width, adjust for any stitch pattern multiple, and work rows until you reach the target length.
+No shaping math needed.

-Hats and Beanies:
+Hats and Beanies

 Hats are worked as tubes with decreases at the crown.
 To resize, measure the head circumference, subtract 1-2 inches for negative ease, and multiply by your stitch gauge.
+The crown decreases follow standard formulas β€” typically decreasing evenly across each round until 8-10 stitches remain.

-Garments (Sweaters, Cardigans, Vests):
+Garments (Sweaters, Cardigans, Vests)

-Garments are the most complex projects to resize.
-Break the garment into its component pieces โ front, back, sleeves โ and resize each one to your measurements.
-Key areas that need careful attention include chest width and ease, armhole depth and width, shoulder width, neckline width and depth, and sleeve length and taper.
+Garments are the most complex projects to resize, but the same principles apply.
+Break the garment into its component pieces β€” front, back, sleeves β€” and resize each one to your measurements.

-Amigurumi and Toys:
+Amigurumi and Toys

 The simplest way to resize amigurumi is to change your yarn weight and hook size.
-A pattern designed for Worsted (4) weight yarn on a 3.5mm hook will produce a smaller version in Sport (2) weight on a 2.75mm hook.
-The stitch counts stay the same โ only the finished size changes.
+A pattern designed for Worsted (4) weight yarn on a 3.5mm hook will produce a smaller version in Sport (2) weight on a 2.75mm hook, and a larger version in Bulky (5) weight on a 5mm hook.
+The stitch counts stay the same β€” only the finished size changes.

 Tips, Common Mistakes, and Variations

 Always swatch in the actual stitch pattern.
 Stockinette, garter, ribbing, and cables all produce different gauges even with the same yarn and needles.
+A cable pattern will be narrower than stockinette because the cables pull the fabric in.

 Don't forget about ease.
 Ease is the difference between your body measurement and the finished garment measurement.
 A close-fitting sweater might have 1-2 inches of positive ease.
 A relaxed pullover might have 4-6 inches.
+When resizing, add the appropriate ease to your body measurements before calculating stitch counts.

 Block your swatch before measuring.
 Unblocked fabric can be dramatically different from blocked fabric, especially with wool and cotton.
+Measuring an unblocked swatch means your calculations will be off from the start.

 Watch out for proportional changes.
 When you make a sweater wider, you may also need to make the armholes deeper and the shoulders wider.
+Simply adding stitches to the width without adjusting other dimensions can produce a garment that fits oddly.

 Use a different yarn weight strategically.
-If the pattern is in DK (3) weight and you want to use Worsted (4), you'll get fewer stitches per inch โ which could be a shortcut to sizing up.
+If the pattern is in DK (3) weight and you want to use Worsted (4), you'll get fewer stitches per inch.
+This means a wider fabric per stitch β€” which could be a shortcut to sizing up.
+Just remember that the fabric weight and drape will also change.

 Real Project Examples